microsoft/terminal/doc/fuzzing.md

 ## Setting up a fuzzer locally

-As of v1.8, OpenConsole can now be built with a `Fuzzing` configuration.
+OpenConsole can be built with a `Fuzzing` configuration.
 To set up a fuzzer, you'll need an `LLVMFuzzerTestOneInput` function.
 This serves as a way for the fuzzer to attach itself and inject tests into your fuzz target.

 To build the fuzzer locally, build the OpenConsole solution in the `Fuzzing` configuration.
 This should output an executable that runs the fuzzer on the provided test case.
 In the case of PR #9604, the desired executable is located at `bin\x64\Fuzzing\OpenConsoleFuzzer.exe`.